 - 1 tablespoon melted coconut oil

 - ½ tablespoon plain or unsweetened dairy-free milk beverage or lite coconut milk

 - 3 to 5 drops pure stevia extract, optional

-- Fresh raspberries, blackberries or blueberries
+- Fresh raspberries, blackberries or blueberries, for serving, optional

 - Place the cashews in a spice / coffee grinder, the grinder container of a personal blender, or a small food processor.
 Process until finely ground or powdered, about 30 to 60 seconds – it’s okay if it starts to clump.